Templates for procurement processes, including government model contracts and procurement plans and policies.

 It is up to your agency to determine what constitutes low-value, low-risk common goods and services.
 This definition is subjective and will depend on the size of your agency and the scale and complexity of your procurement function.

-Use the automated templates tool to create a Government model contract (covering both Crown and non-Crown use) or vary an existing Government model contract.
+Click the button to create a Government model contract (covering both Crown and non-Crown use) or vary an existing Government model contract, using the automated template.
 Or use the standard templates below.

 The Form 1 templates have been developed for use by agencies that contract in the name of the Crown (for example His Majesty the King, in right of New Zealand, acting by and through the Ministry of Business, Innovation and Employment).